-I’ve co-authored and produced several books — most recently Being Hear with Irish illustrator Fuchsia MacAree, available exclusively from the Design Museum in London, and am currently setting up a personal Risograph publishing imprint.
+I’ve co-authored and produced several books — most recently Being Hear with Irish illustrator Fuchsia MacAree, available exclusively from the Design Museum in London, and am currently establishing a personal publishing imprint known as Risolute Press.

 I periodically speak about design, printmaking, the value of analog process, and communications theory to educational and professional audiences worldwide.